visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/NDI Source Demo/readme.md

-# Media Blocks SDK .Net - NDI Source Demo (WPF)
+# Media Blocks SDK .Net - NDI Source Demo (WPF, cross-platform engine)

-NDI Source demo is an application that uses the Media Blocks SDK .Net to capture video from the NDI stream in WPF applications.
+This SDK sample demonstrates how to integrate NDI (Network Device Interface) source streaming into a Windows application using VisioForge Video Capture SDK .Net.

+The application, built with WPF (.NET), showcases initializing the SDK, listing available NDI sources, and handling video capture with start and stop functionality.
+Key features include error handling, displaying the recording time, and cleaning up resources asynchronously.

+The code snippet covers the setup of the video capture engine, selection and utilization of NDI sources, and the dynamic update of recording timestamps, illustrating the ease of incorporating professional video capture capabilities into .NET applications.

 ## Features

-- Capture video from NDI source to MP4 file
+- Capture video from the NDI source to an MP4 file
 - Video preview

 ## Supported frameworks